-Jon Soldan.
-In connection with Mr. Soldan's appointment as Executive Vice President, Operations, we entered into a letter agreement with Mr. Soldan pursuant to which he is entitled to an annual base salary of \$220,000 and an annual bonus with a target equal to 33% of his base salary, subject to the achievement of applicable individual, team and company goals.
-For a discussion of our annual bonus plan, please see "-Compensation Discussion and Analysis-Individual Compensation Elements-Annual Cash Bonuses" above.
+Ashley Drier and Jon Soldan.
+We entered into letter agreements with Ms. Dreier and Mr. Soldan pursuant to which they are each entitled to an annual base salary of \$220,000, and an annual bonus equal to 33% of their base salary, subject to the achievement of applicable individual, team and company goals.
+For a discussion of our annual bonus plan, please see "-Compensation Discussion and Analysis-Individual Compensation Elements- Annual Cash Bonuses " above.